John Henry Williams (baseball): Alcor controversy

-Barbara Joyce (Bobbie Jo) Ferrell, Ted's daughter by his first wife, sued John Henry, claiming that Ted wanted to be cremated, and led a very public campaign against her half-brother.
+Barbara Joyce (Bobbie Jo) Ferrell, Ted's daughter by his first wife, sued John Henry, claiming that Ted wanted to be cremated, and she led a very public campaign against her half-brother.
 Ferrell, who was in contact with her father but had only met her siblings a few times, had been disinherited by Williams.
 She also alleged John Henry was planning to sell their father's DNA, a charge John Henry disputed.
-A judge ruled that the signature on the family pact was Ted's, and, the note would stand as his final request.
+A judge ruled that the signature on the family pact was Ted's, and the note would stand as his final request.
 On December 20, 2002, Ferrell withdrew her objections after a judge agreed that a $645,000 trust would be distributed equally among the siblings.

 Death

 In October 2003, it was announced that John Henry had been diagnosed with acute myelogenous leukemia, the same disease that claimed Ted's brother, Danny, in 1960.
 He began chemotherapy, and underwent a bone marrow transplant with a donation from Claudia.
-He died with Claudia and Dolores at his side on March 6, 2004 at the UCLA Medical Center.
+He died with Claudia and Dolores at his side on March 6, 2004, at the UCLA Medical Center.
 He was 35.

 John Henry's body was then transported to Alcor, in further fulfillment of the agreement.